The Three Riddles

 "This young man may be free to go," she said, stepping toward her father, "yet I invite him to stay.
 That is, father, if your offer of a royal position still holds."

-"This whole affair continues to be most entertaining!" said the Emperor with a smile.
-"Yes, he would be welcome to stay at this court as offered before, if that what you wished."
+"My, my!" said the Emperor with a smile.
+"Yes, he would be welcome to stay at this court as offered before, if that what you wish, my daughter."

 The Princess smiled at Calaf.
 He felt awash with admiration for this resourceful, intelligent Princess who now warmly beckoned to him.
 He bowed.
-Yet as drawn as he was to the Princess, shouldn't he stay steadfast to his people, scattered as they were in defeat?
-Perhaps if he were to stay at court a short while he might discover a solution.
+Yet as drawn as he may be to the Princess, shouldn't he stay steadfast to his people, scattered as they were in defeat?
+Perhaps if he were to stay at court a short term he might find a solution.
 "I am honored to accept, Your Majesty," he said, "if you would kindly accept my commission until spring."

 Surprisingly, at that moment the Emperor sighed.